microsoft/winget-pkgs/doc/manifest/schema/1.2.0/singleton.md

 </details>

 <details>
  <summary><b>InstallerSwitches</b> - Switches passed to installers</summary>

  **Optional Field**

  This key represents the set of switches passed to installers.

-   **Windows Package Manager Community Repository**

-   The Microsoft community repository currently requires support for silent and silent with progress installation.
+ >Note: The Microsoft community repository currently requires support for silent and silent with progress installation.
 Many custom .exe installers will require the proper switches to meet this requirement.
 The [Windows Package Manager Manifest Creator] tool can be used to determine if one of the known tools was used to build an installer with the .exe file extension.
 In the event the tool is unable to determine the tool used to build the installer, the publisher may have documentation for the proper switches.
 </details>

 <details>